LeoJosephson/Projeto1_LP2/README.md

 # Projeto LP2
- Final Project for LP2 (Programming Language 2) -> State University of Rio de Janeiro
+ Final Project for LP2 (Programming Language 2) -> UERJ -> State University of Rio de Janeiro

 **In this project I will be developing a diagram software using java**